23 Coastal Kitchen Ideas for Your Dream Seaside Retreat

 Capture Natural Light Through Strategic Window Placement

-9. Layer Ambient Lighting with Coastal-Inspired Fixtures
+9. Layer Your Lighting with Coastal-Inspired Fixtures

 Coastal kitchen with glass and rope pendant lights hanging over an island.